Yaco-Sistemas/met/doc/source/install.rst

 You need to put your IDP metadata in ``saml/remote_metadata.xml`` or, if you modified the ``SAML_CONFIG.metatadata.local`` setting, in the proper path.

-Set asaml2 user as superuser
+Set a saml2 user as superuser
 ----------------------------

 Before the user exists, you can create the user as superuser without password